Raifa21/VRC-Worlds-Manager/README.md

 5. Push to the branch (`git push origin feature-branch`)
 6. Open a pull request

-Please note that the file responsibe for encrypting/decrypting (Services/ConfigService.cs) has been removed from version control for security reasons.
+Please note that the class responsibe for encrypting/decrypting (Services/ConfigService.cs) has been removed from version control for security reasons.
 Please create your own AES encryption script to run locally.

 ## License